As you can see from this german article, whether or not a customer does business with you can hinge on the quality of your online reviews.

 1. Don’t Ignore Them

 Hearing someone criticize your business hurts.
 It can be tempting to close your browser every time you read a bad review, but burying your head in the sand isn’t going to solve anything.
 Instead, face the criticism head-on and make it clear to everyone that you’re hearing what your customers have to say.
+It might be that you need to give customers more control in their purchasing journey, and therefore needing to look into field service customer portals would be a solution to this issue.

 Responding to negative reviews is essential, says Small Business Trends founder and CEO Anita Campbell.
 “Ignoring a bad review won’t make it go away.
 On the other hand, responding to customer reviews can result in better ratings and improve your business’ online reputation.”